hardik-08-ldh/midas-task/README.md

 **Developer email** - My email is also given at bottom

 **Search** - Search functionality also given in the website.
 We can search some text with keywords.
-These keywors are ['contacts','webtask','midas','summer'].
+These keywords are ['contacts','webtask','midas','summer'].
 After performing a search we have to clo]ick on home page link in Home dropdown of the b=navbar for multiple searches to be performed.
 This should be done again and again.

 **Youtube link** - A youtube link is also given that redirects  to the MIDAS-IIITD youtube page.